FEATURED CREDIT CARDS

 Credit Cards in 2025: Higher Fees, Rising Debt, and Evolving Tech

-Major developments in the credit card industry include a trend toward higher annual fees and enhanced perks on premium cards, a record-high battle with credit card debt for many Americans, and significant changes driven by technology and regulation.
+Major developments in the credit card industry include higher annual fees and enhanced perks on premium cards, record-high credit card debt for many Americans, and significant changes driven by technology and regulation.

-Major issuers like have entered a high-stakes competition for wealthy customers by raising annual fees and enhancing perks on their top-tier cards.
+Major issuers have entered a high-stakes competition for wealthy customers by raising annual fees and enhancing perks on top-tier cards.

 • Higher fees: The Chase Sapphire Reserve and American Express Platinum cards saw significant annual fee increases in 2025.
 Citigroup re-entered the market with its high-end Strata Elite Card.